BioDAG/BPM/README.md

 of bionformatics workflows.
 It is important to note that the modules can be combined independently, and ultimately provide 4 different modes of operation.

+This work was spawned from parallel activities at the [BCPL lab](https://bcplab.wordpress.com/) (previously CGU) at CERTH and inspired by data, algorithms and protocols developed previously in conjunction with those activities.

  * Submit bug reports and feature suggestions: olgavrou@gmail.com

 ---------------